AI-Hypercomputer/maxdiffusion/docs/dgx_spark.md

 scp username@spark:/tmp/flux_0.png .
 ```

-This command will download flux_0.png to the current directory on your Mac.
+This command will download flux_0.png to the current directory on your Laptop.
 You can now view your generated image!

 ## Troubleshooting and Common Pitfalls